hindu-comm/weblogs/non-hindu/doTheMath/2024/06/2024-06-18_brace-for-peak-impact.md

 ## Power, not the People!

 The main point of all this is that concern about population growth tends to be motivated by concern over the impacts on Earth and/or resource availability—not over the raw *number* of people.
 In this context, the date of peak-people-number may turn out to be less significant than the date of peak rate of resource exploitation.
-Some of the scenarios above put this within 10 years!
-I’m surprised.
+Some of the scenarios above put this within 10 years!+++(5)+++ I’m surprised.
 [Are you surprised](https://www.youtube.com/watch?v=m_jmFZe52I8)?

 Because energy is a decent proxy for the scale of the global economy: extractive activities, industrial output, transportation, agricultural production, construction—and all the other things we do with energy—a global peak in power output likely corresponds to a global peak in the industrial scale of modernity and its economy.
 Wow.
 And that may happen in the next decade.
 Hold on to your hats!